+Prohibition makes an evidence-based comeback.
 So exclaims author Christopher Snowdon in his latest book The Art of Suppression: Pleasure, Panic and Prohibition since 1800 .

+Hollowing out the ivory tower.
 Professor Alison Wolf is a breathless speaker – as I discovered while trying to keep up during the course of our interview.
-But as the author of Does Education Matter?

-Drought-hit northern Kenya.
-Photograph: Stephen Morrison/EPA The political and environmental profile of climate change has been dramatically reconfigured in the past two years.
+The God Species by Mark Lynas - review.
+The political and environmental profile of climate change has been dramatically reconfigured in the past two years.

 The film claimed that environmentalists’ opposition to technologies that offered environmentally benign methods of energy and crop production had impeded their aim of creating an ecologically sustainable society.
 ‘Man is more than an overdeveloped monkey’ As the author of many books on a polymathic range of subjects, be it philosophical anthropology, literary criticism or the computational theory of the mind, Professor Raymond Tallis is entitled to boast.

 For not only was he a prolific writer during the early hours, by day he was a doctor with a specialist research interest in clinical neuroscience.
 His, it is fair to say, has been a life of little recline so far.
 ‘I don’t need much sleep’, he tells me, ‘because anger wakes me up.
 As my prostate now does, too.’
 Cue yet more laughter and another swig of lager.
 Three Golden Rules for book reviewing: What are they? - By Robert Pinsky.
 Possibly the most famous book review, ever, was written by the young Irish wit and polemicist John Wilson Croker.
 Adam Kirsch Reviews Vasily Grossman's "Life And Fate"